mfafinski/mfafinski.github.io/_posts/2017-8-16-Turboslavs.md

 Turboslavism is also, in a way, our parochial form of white supremacism *cum* alt-right.
 It just answers different fears and different prejudices, but essentially it represents the same form of ideological point of view.

+There are in Turboslavism strong paralles with past ideologies of this kind: Sarmatism (an idea especially popular in the 17th and 18th centuries in Poland, which linked the origins of Poles to ancient Sarmatians; one has to say though that although nationalistic, colonialistic and xenophobic, it presented a very different political and cultural program) and Panslavism (an idea heralding unity of all Slavs, in *most* iterations under the leadership of Russia).
+But make no mistake: Turboslavism is no mere continuation of those.
+It is something new and different.

 ## What can be done?

 Not much, I'm afraid.
 Turboslavism is not something that can be simply disproved on historical grounds.
 It is an ideology that appeared at the right place in the right time for the right people (you see what I did there, wink, wink?)
 This does not mean that we should not fight with it, explain and educate.